HOMEWIKITOPICS› SELECTION AND DRIFT

 Current understanding

 A central question in chromosome evolution is whether changes in chromosome number and structure are driven primarily by natural selection or by genetic drift acting on nearly neutral rearrangements.
 The drift hypothesis predicts that lineages with smaller effective population sizes (Ne) — where drift is stronger relative to selection — should accumulate chromosomal rearrangements at elevated rates, regardless of the fitness effects of those rearrangements.
-The selection hypothesis, by contrast, predicts that specific genomic features (such as repeat-mediated mutational hazards near coding sequence) will be actively purged, leaving a signature of depletion rather than random accumulation.
+The selection hypothesis predicts that specific genomic features or allele-frequency conditions will produce detectable, non-random patterns in which rearrangements fix.

 Empirical work in Coleoptera provides quantitative clade-level evidence that reduced Ne accelerates karyotype evolution.
 Across 12 beetle clades, those classified as low-Ne show fusion rates substantially higher than medium- or high-Ne relatives (0.05–0.11 vs. below 0.025 in Polyphaga), and the single low-Ne genus Calathus shows fusion rates more than ten times higher than other Adephaga clades (Drift drives the evolution 2024, Finding 1).
 Wingless Carabidae lineages also show higher fission rates than winged relatives, with a credible interval for the rate difference entirely positive (0.005–0.044) (Drift drives the evolution 2024, Finding 2).

-This drift signal is not confined to insects.
+This drift signal extends to mammals.
 In Carnivora, lineages with small geographic ranges show elevated rates of both chromosome fusions (ΔR = 0.101, 95% CI 0.062–0.141) and fissions (ΔR = 0.163, 95% CI 0.116–0.207), with credible intervals entirely above zero (Drift drives the evolution 2024, Finding 1).
 The convergence across beetles and mammals strengthens the case that drift is a general engine of karyotype diversification.

 Supporting evidence